 Small changes in systems can create big results

 This happens in individual circumstances as well as in systems.
 Well-focused small actions aimed for changing the system can create surprisingly big results.
 Solving a difficult problem can be a matter of finding the system structure in which the small change delivers the big and lasting results.
-Most of the times, finding these structures is hard.
+Most often finding these structures is hard.
 You need to understand the system and how its parts interact with each other.
 Otherwise you will never find the right structures for these high leverage improvements.
 You cannot do this without understanding the system as a whole.

 Reacting to the change in the system is a lot easier than truly understanding its cause-effect relationships and ways to improve it with small changes.
 Reacting to the change can be a bad thing.
 It may cause small changes to the system structure creating bigger problems through self-reinforcing feedback loops.
 Changing a system structure can have different consequences in the short run and in the long run.
 Different parts of the systems can also have different consequences caused by the small changes.
 You also have to think about interactions of the parts before changing anything in one part of the system.

 You are mostly focusing on the different parts of your systems in a particular moment without thinking about the system as a whole or any long-term consequences.
 Your systems can deliver results that exceed the sums of their parts by a large margin.
 They can also deliver results that are not even close to the sums of their parts.
 People using the same systems tend to produce similar results.
 When you do not change your systems you cannot expect different results.
-Most of the time, the results you get are not caused by other people, some particular conditions, bad luck or some other explanations.
+Most often the results you get are not caused by other people, some particular conditions, bad luck or some other explanations.
 The reason for bad results are the systems or their implementation or your understanding of them.
 You should think a lot more about the quality of our systems or their subsystems.
 Then you can get better results.
 You cannot really improve yourself without improving your systems.

 Have a nice week!